Let’s face it: there’s no way to promote your brand on social media in April.

 If you’ve previously framed a product or service your business offers as a gift, now is the time to post about how it could work for personal use.
 Try posting an image highlighting all the personal reasons why someone might want to do business with you.
 Springtime often calls for marketing plan refreshment, so your product positioning on social media should be no different.

-Despite April Fools’ Day landing on this month, the results your business will see from these social media ideas are no laughing matter.
+The results your business will see from these social media ideas are no April Fools’ Day joke.
 Plus, with a strong marketing strategy backing your social media ideas, your social media presence will be unstoppable.

 Once you have your ideas for the month planned out, you can schedule your posts regularly to help you maintain brand consistency.
-However, if executing on posts is still a hurdle, don’t be afraid to reach out to a trustworthy marketing partner that can help you achieve your social media goals.
+However, if executing on posts is still a hurdle, see how our products and services can help you have the most amazing April yet!